I wanted to upgrade my older home gym power rack that I’ve had for over ten years.

-They also include 4 anchor bolts if you want to anchor your rack to the ground.
-I don’t think you need to, though, unless you plan on getting the iso lever arms.
+They also include 4 concrete anchors if you want to anchor your power rack to the ground.
+I don’t think you need to, though, unless you plan on getting the iso arms.

 It’s heavy enough by itself to stay put, which is awesome!